jurteam/mvp-smart-contract/JUR Protocol Specification.md

 ## Changing the Dispersal

-At any time, following the initialisation of a Jury Agreement Contract, either party can propose a Amended Dispersal, encoded as a pair `[amended_disperseA, amended_disperseB]`.
+At any time, following the initialisation of a Jur Agreement Contract, either party can propose a Amended Dispersal, encoded as a pair `[amended_disperseA, amended_disperseB]`.

 Alongside the proposed Amended Dispersal, the party proposing the Amended Dispersal must also submit a proposed Amended Escrowed Funds, encoded as a pair `[amended_fundedA, amended_fundingB]`.
 This is to account for any possible excess or deficit in the current Escrowed Funds held by the JAC relative to the new Amended Dispersal.